-Many people with mental illness are hoping for other ways to take control of their mental health rather than just taking medication; Such things are more behavioral-focused things that they can do at home, instead of just relying on medication.
-Because of this, we can start looking at more of a holistic approach and seeing that medications are not necessary to maintain mental illnesses.
+Many people with mental illness are hoping for other ways to take control of their mental health rather than just taking medication; Such things are more behavioral-focused things that they can do at home instead of just relying on medication.
+Because of this, we can start looking at more of a holistic approach and seeing that medications may not be necessary to maintain mental illnesses.

 There are hundreds of mental illnesses, but instead of listing all of them, here is the most common: